Danske CFO says U.S. inquiry differs from one that shut Latvia's ABLV

-COPENHAGEN (Reuters) - The involvement of U.S. authorities in an inquiry into alleged money laundering at Danske Bank (DANSKE.CO) is very different to the case of Latvia’s ABLV, the Danish bank’s interim chief financial officer Morten Mosegaard told Reuters on Friday.
+COPENHAGEN, Oct 5 (Reuters) - The involvement of U.S. authorities in an inquiry into alleged money laundering at Danske Bank is very different to the case of Latvia’s ABLV, the Danish bank’s interim chief financial officer Morten Mosegaard told Reuters on Friday.

 U.S. authorities in February accused ABLV of covering up money laundering, leading to the Latvian bank being denied dollar funding and its swift collapse.